 This morning we cross the milky waters of the Dudh Kosi and pass through the gates of the Sagarmatha National Park.
 The establishment of this national park is a significant attempt to stem the use of fire-wood in the area and the few local people who have a permit to cut wood must gain approval from the authorities on the basis of it being for their personal use.
 Your leader will oversee the preparation of your meals to ensure that hygiene standards are maintained.
 We follow the river course to the confluence of the Dudh Kosi and the Bhote Kosi, and cross a spectacular high bridge before commencing our ascent to the village of Namche Bazaar, the Sherpa "capital" of Nepal.
 It is a tough climb as the trail passes through forest of pine to a vantage point that provides our first view of Mt Everest.
 The trail continues to climb and meander to Namche, and the sight of this prosperous village spread within a horse-sh shaped valley opposite the beautiful peak of Kongde Ri is worth every step.
 After lunch you may wish to peruse the Tibetan trader's stalls or the Sherpa shops in search of a bargain.
 Our accommodation will be at our private eco campsite.

-This rest day in Namche Bazaar is very important for safe acclimatisation.
-Sagarmatha National Park Headquarters just above our private eco campsite offers a very interesting display of photographs, memorabilia and information on the park, and is a wonderful vantage point for the spectacular view up the Imja Khola Valley towards Everest.
+The rest day in Namche is very important for safe acclimatisation.
+Sagarmartha National Park Headquarters just above our Sherpa hotel offers a very interesting display of photographs, memorabilia and information on the park, and the hill above is a wonderful vantage point for the spectacular view up the Imja Khola Valley towards Everest.
 The change from the narrow lowland valleys to the broad glacial ones is immediately obvious.
 The steep-sided glacial valley before us gradually winds towards the base of Everest, broken only by the moraines left by retreating glaciers.
 Its more gradual rate of climb is a blessing for those trekking higher.
 Towering to over 4000 metres above the valley floor, spectacular peaks seem to engulf us.
 Around us are Taweche (6542 m), Thamserku (6808 m), Kantega (6685 m), Ama Dablam (6856 m), Nuptse (7896 m) and Lhotse (8511 m).
 The greatest of all, Mt Everest (8848 m), rises at the head of the valley.
-The Sherpa Cultural Centre has an interesting collection of mountaineering items and photographs.
-Those who are fit and acclimatising well may wish to take the optional morning walk to the Everest View Hotel where spectacular views of Everest and Ama Dablam may be seen.
-Overnight at our private eco campsite.
+The Sherpa Cultural Center has an interesting collection of mountaineering items and photographs.
+Those who are fit and acclimatising well may wish to take the optional walk to the Everest View Hotel (4-5hrs) where spectacular views of Everest and Ama Dablam may be seen.
+For those feeling well acclimatised there is also the option of a day walk to the pretty village of Khumjung.
+Khumjung is where Sir Edmund Hillary built his “Schoolhouse In the Clouds” and the famed Khunde hospital is close by.
+World Expeditions supports both of these famous community facilities, as well as the many other projects operated by the Himalayan Trust.
+There will generally be the opportunity for you to visit the hospital and school.
+We will also be able to visit the monastery at Khumjung where we may have the opportunity to see the “scalp of a yeti”.
+Overnight accommodation will be at our private eco campsite.

 The walk to Deboche is one of the most spectacular trekking days in Nepal.
 The trail meanders easily around the ridges and Everest can be clearly seen on the horizon ahead before we descend through splendid rhododendron forests for lunch.
 After lunch we cross the Dudh Kosi and begin the ascent to the top of a long ridge which flows from the summit of Kantega.
 Our trail takes us through pine and rhododendron forest, and, as this is a devout Buddhist region, the wildlife is unharmed and not too shy.
 As a result there is a possibility that we may see Himalayan Thar, Musked Deer or pheasants in the forest and around our campsite.
 As we approach the ridgeline we pass through a traditional gateway and around a chorten before cresting the ridge onto a wide grassy meadow at the monastery village of Thyangboche.
 The monastery was re-built with the assistance of Sir Edmund Hillary after it was destroyed by fire in 1989.
 The views of the Everest massif, as well as all the other major peaks of the area are astounding.
 After a rest and visit to the monastery we head downhill to our private eco campsite at Deboche.

 If the weather is clear, the mountain views from Thyangboche monastery as we pass through are outstanding - Everest, Lhotse and Nuptse are at the head of the valley, their line of sight flanked by Taweche on one side and Ama Dablam on the other.
 Almost directly above us are Kantega and Thamserku.
 Completing a 360 degree panorama of mountains are Khumblia and Kongde Ri which encircle us from across the valley.
-It is a comfortable day's walk, with time to explore these unique and more traditional villages.
-As we near the villages we pass through terraced fields that are home to a brightly colored pheasant, the Danphe Pheasant, the national bird of Nepal.
-Khumjung is where Sir Edmund Hillary built his "Schoolhouse In the Clouds" and the famed Khunde hospital is close by.
-World Expeditions supports both of these famous community facilities, as well as the many other projects operated by the Himalayan Trust.
-There will generally be the opportunity for you to visit the hospital and school.
-We will also be able to visit the monastery at Khumjung where we may have the opportunity to see the "scalp of a yeti".
-It is not so far now to reach Namche where we will stop for the night.
-Overnight at our private eco campsite.
+It’s a pleasant walk down to Namche, and as we near the village we pass through terraced fields that are home to a brightly colored pheasant, the Danphe Pheasant, the national bird of Nepal.
+Overnight in private eco campsite.

 Nearby on a hilltop, with views of the mountains, is the Everest View Hotel, a joint Nepali - Japanese project, where you can stop for refreshments before passing through the yak breeding farm and descending to Namche.
 After a break we continue down through the forest to the valley floor to follow the Dudh Kosi downhill, and out of the national park to our camp at the small settlement of Monjo.